eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/KZG.md

 In the KZG commitment scheme, the roles of the Trusted Third Party, Prover, and Verifier are critical to its function and security.
 Here's how each contributes to the process:

 1. **Trusted Third Party (Setup Authority):** This entity is responsible for the initial setup phase of the KZG scheme.
-They generate the public parameters (PP) that will be used in the commitments and proofs, based on a secret that only they know.
+They generate the public parameters (PP) or Common Reference String (CRS) that will be used in the commitments and proofs, based on a secret that only they know.
 This secret is crucial for the construction of commitments but must be discarded (or kept extremely secure) after the setup to ensure the system's integrity.
 The trust in this party is fundamental because if the secret is mishandled or leaked, it could compromise the entire system.

 2. **Prover:** The Prover is the one who wants to commit to a certain piece of data (like a polynomial) without revealing it.
-Using the public parameters provided by the Trusted Third Party, the Prover computes a commitment to their data.
+Using the CRS provided by the Trusted Third Party, the Prover computes a commitment to their data.
 When it's time to prove certain properties of their data (like a polynomial evaluation at a specific point), the Prover can generate a proof based on their commitment.
 This proof shows that their data has certain properties without revealing the data itself.

 3. **Verifier:** The Verifier is the party interested in checking the Prover's claims about their secret data.
-The Verifier uses the proof provided by the Prover, along with the public parameters from the Trusted Third Party, to verify that the Prover's claim about their data is true.
+The Verifier uses the proof provided by the Prover, along with the CRS from the Trusted Third Party, to verify that the Prover's claim about their data is true.
 This is done without the Verifier ever directly accessing the secret data.
 The strength of the KZG scheme ensures that if the proof verifies correctly, the Verifier can be confident in the Prover's claim, assuming the Trusted Third Party has correctly performed their role and the secret has not been compromised.

 This interaction between the three parties allows for secure and efficient verification of data properties in a variety of cryptographic applications, including blockchain protocols and secure computation, providing a balance between transparency and privacy.